JoshWright22/3dFungeonGame/README.md

 ---

 ## Controls
 Standard first-person or third-person movement.
-Controls are configurable in the Unity input settings and support keyboard/mouse or gamepad.
+Controls are configurable in the Unity Input settings and support keyboard/mouse or gamepad.

 ---